tardate/LittleArduinoProjects/BoldportClub/cordwood/tuner/README.md

-# cordwood/tuner
+# #271 cordwood/tuner

-Use the Boldport Cuttle & Cordwood as a guitar tuner.
+Use the Boldport Cuttle & Cordwood as a guitar tuner, with a custom input preamp.

 ![Build](./assets/tuner_build.jpg?raw=true)